macexx/EAP-Controller/README.md

 * The owner of the config directory needs sufficent permissions (UUID 99 / GID 100).
 (For manual configs, backups etc on the host system)
+* Mongodb dosent start if "/config" is mapped to an fuse mount, shfs, mergerfs etc...
 * Should be run with network "host" or "macvlan", so it can find the AP´s
 * Username and password will be linked to controller (if you restore a backup this will only restore AP,SSID,etc... settings, not the base controller username/pass()EAP limitation)
 * Always make an backup of your settings before a new release "EAP controller version"(for a reinstall with same version it´s not necessary)